31 Recommendations to Prevent Allergies in Your Home

 Keep reading: Dust Mites?
 Kill Them Safely and Naturally

-- Don’t leave food leftovers anywhere
+- Don’t leave food leftovers anywhere.

-- Clean the refrigerator regularly
+- Clean your refrigerator regularly.

-- Store uncooked food in airtight containers
+- Store uncooked food in airtight containers.

 Take out the garbage daily.
 Don’t let it accumulate.
 Not only will you eliminate bad odors, but you’ll also avoid attracting mice, cockroaches, flies, and other vermin.